 Some repeatable migrations will also show as superseded.
 This means an older version of the repeatable migration was applied, but since then a change has caused the changed repeatable migration script to be re-applied at a later time.

 A development database is linked to a project for the purpose of generating Migration Scripts.
 Redgate Change Control enables a connected development experience.
 You can make changes directly to your development database, and then when you're ready to commit these to your version control system, use the Generate migrations tab to script these to your project.

 The shadow database is a separate database that is needed in development only.
 When you generate migrations with Redgate Change Control, we run the scripts in the project against the shadow database.
-Then, we use the Redgate Schema Compare for Oracle technology to compare the development database to the shadow database.
-This allows us to show you what changes have been made to your development database that not been imported into the project yet.
+Then, we use our Schema Compare for Oracle technology to compare the development database to the shadow database.
+This allows us to show you what changes have been made to your development database that have not been imported into your project yet.

-See Shadow Database (or Schema) for more details.
+See Shadow Database (or Shadow Schema) for more details.